ilg-deprecated/riscv-none-gcc-build/gnu-mcu-eclipse/info/INFO.md

 ## newlib-nano

-The only notable addition is support for newlib-nano, using the `--specs=nano.specs` linker option.
+The only notable addition is support for **newlib-nano**, using the `--specs=nano.specs` linker option.

 ## More info

-For more info and support, please read the GNU MCU Eclipe project pages from:
+For more info and support, please see the GNU MCU Eclipe project pages from:

   http://gnu-mcu-eclipse.github.io